 "I enjoy working with philanthropists, conservationists, landowners, government and business leaders, TNC members and volunteers to understand their interests and vision for conservation in order to match them with TNC’s conservation priorities."

-Elizabeth Lewis, Nominating & Governance Committee Chair
+Elizabeth Lewis, Chair

-Managing Director of ESG
+Managing Director and Deputy Head of ESG, Blackstone

 Chairman, Amis, Patel & Brewer, LLP